 El Paso, TX

-Delicias Cafe has good fish and excellent sauces.
-Several shrimp items were on the menu, and the staff explained that the owner and chef decide the night before what items to put on the Lent menu).
+Delicias Cafe has a rotating menu of items for Lent specials ( the staff explained that the owner and chef decide the night before what items to put on the Lent menu).
 Like most restaurants it includes at least one fish and one shrimp choice.

 2130 Myrtle Ave.